pengfei99/frontend_playground/README.md

 For more details on JS, please visit this [page](./js_tutorials.md)

+## 2. What is typeScript?

+TypeScript is a syntactic superset(it shares the same base syntax as JavaScript, but adds extra syntaxe) of JavaScript which adds `static typing`.

+This basically means that TypeScript adds syntax on top of JavaScript, allowing developers to add types.

 ## 2. What is Node.js

 **Node.js is an open source server environment which runs JavaScript on the server.**